SeaBass4201759/Bat-Hacks/README.md

 2. working on bat-ography: my own cryptography key specific to Bat-Hacks.
 It's hardcoded rn because it's easy to decrypt, but that will most likley change in near future.
 3. ACK scanning
 4. Packet Sniffing
+5. Ping of Death (Educational use only)
-5. nothing else, but I do plan on adding more
+6. nothing else, but I do plan on adding more

 What is needed to run Bat-Hacks:
 1. You will need to download Python (Youtube it if you don't know how to download it.
 Also don't be lame learn to code don't just be a script kiddie)